shathasmadi/reading-notes/401/read29.md

 * Anatomy of an entity: You define each Room entity as a class that is annotated with ```@Entity```.
 A Room entity includes fields for each column in the corresponding table in the database, including one or more columns that comprise the primary key.

 * Define a primary key: Each Room entity must define a primary key that uniquely identifies each row in the corresponding database table.
-The most straightforward way of doing this is to annotate a single column with ```@PrimaryKey```:
+The most straightforward way of doing this is to annotate a single column with ```@PrimaryKey```.

 ```
 @PrimaryKey